Mahdiyasser/secret-keeper/README.md

 Encrypted data is stored **exclusively in localStorage**, ensuring:
 - Full privacy
 - Online access via the offical website and its app "https://keeper.mahdiyasser.site"
-- Offline access via the offical offline app that can be downloaded from "https://app-keeper.mahdiyasser.site"
 - Zero backend dependency

 ### 🔑 Master Key Protection